M?NA2507 – Gunpowder Empires: Ottomans, Safavids and Mughals

 Course content

-What is today the Middle East, Balkans, Caucasus, Central Asia, Pakistan and India was long dominated by Islamic empires, who shared many cultural reference points, texts, technologies and techniques of ruling.
-In this course you will learn about the main features of early modern Islamic empires, with an emphasis on the Ottomans, Safavids and Mughals.
-While the Ottoman polity emerged in Anatolia in 1299, and rose to prominence in the fifteenth century, both the Safavids and Mughals came to power in Iran and northern India respectively in the early sixteenth century.
-Emphasising the interconnectedness of this part of the world, the circulation of scribes, intellectuals and artists, and also the war-making practices of these three polities, the course tries to give you a historical depth of understanding of the dynamism and flexibility of these Islamic polities before European hegemony.
+In this course you will learn about the main features of these early modern Islamic empires, with an emphasis on the Ottomans, Safavids and Mughals.
+Emphasising the interconnectedness of this part of the world, the circulation of scribes, intellectuals and artists, and also the war-making practices, the course will give you historical depth for understanding of the dynamism and flexibility of a significant part of the world European hegemony.

 Learning outcome

-The primary objective of the course is to familiarise students with the main political and cultural features of early modern Islamic empires from the Balkans to Bengal, and to realise that they represent much more than a stagnant backwater waiting to be expanded upon by Europeans.
+The primary objective of the course is to familiarise students with the main political and cultural features of early modern Islamic empires from the Balkans to Bengal.
+The aim is to realise that they represent much more than a stagnant backwater waiting to be expanded upon by Europeans.
 The secondary perspective is to provide students with a historical depth that can be used to contextualise contemporary legitimacy claims and the use of imperial history in political discussions.
 The course does this by providing students with in-depth knowledge of a rich Islamic tradition that shaped and brought together a wide geographic area - one that is markedly different from what is typically emphasised in courses on political Islam.

 After having followed this course, you will have: